 CME Needs Assessment, Planning and Evaluation Processes

-The overall needs assessment and evaluation of all CME and non-CME educational activities are conducted by the Accreditation and Program Committees at least semi-annually.
-The Board of Directors then reviews and approves the planning and evaluation reports, and the production and administration reports of any program or enduring material.
-The Society conducts a long-range planning retreat every 5 years.
-These retreats establish the main strategic thinking and planning processes for the overall mission of the society, to identify its 5-year goals and priorities, and to align these with existing programs, CME activities, and member services.
-Retreat outcomes are then built into term committee goals and strategies by the incoming presidents and are shared with the membership at the biennial business meetings.
+The overall evaluation of all CME and non-CME educational activities are conducted by the Education Committee and Program Directors at least semi-annually.
+The Board of Directors reviews and approves the planning and evaluation reports, and the production and administration reports of any program or enduring material.
+The Society conducts a long-range planning retreat every 3-5 years.
+These retreats establish the main strategic thinking and planning processes for the overall mission of the society, to identify its 3-5 year goals and priorities, and to align these with existing programs, CME activities, and member services.
+Retreat outcomes are then built into term committee goals and strategies by the incoming presidents, and are shared with the membership at the annual business meetings.

-Specific ASCCP policies regarding faculty selection, corporate sponsorship of programs, etc., may be found in the Society’s education and program files at the national office.
+Specific ASCCP policies regarding faculty selection and course director rotation may be found in the Society’s education and program files at the national office.